umorjyoti/trip/memory-bank/activeContext.md

 *   **Token Storage**: JWT tokens are now stored in both localStorage and sessionStorage for better persistence and security.
 *   **Temporary Storage**: Currently using in-memory Map for pending registrations.
 In production, this should be replaced with Redis or a similar persistent storage solution.
 *   **Permission System**: The permission system is designed for admin functions and should not block regular users from accessing their own data.
 Controllers should handle authorization logic for user-specific data access.
 *   **Booking Management**: Regular users should have full control over their own bookings (view, update, cancel, manage participants) without needing special permissions or user group assignments.
+*   **API Configuration**: All frontend API calls should use the configured API service instance to ensure consistent routing and avoid duplicate path issues.
+The proxy configuration in `package.json` should match the API service base URL.